slevithan/regex/README.md

 - **New regex syntax**.
   - Atomic groups via `(?>…)` can dramatically improve performance and prevent ReDoS.
   - Subroutines via `\g<name>` enable powerful composition, improving readability and maintainability.
+  - Definition groups allow you to define subpatterns for use by reference only.
   - Recursive matching is enabled by an extension.
 - **Context-aware and safe interpolation** of regexes, strings, and partial patterns.
   - Interpolated strings have their special characters escaped.